 In order to allow disparate sets of data to be used together, a common form has to be determined.
 It’s essentially the act of putting different variables on the same scale, so that they can be compared and contrasted.
 This process happens after the data is taken from the source and before it is loaded into the target systems.

 So what do you think?
-All these terms and processes may seem daunting at first, but if any of them have piqued your interest, why not take it a step further by enrolling on our Intro to Data Analytics Course?
+All these terms and processes may seem daunting at first, but if any of them have piqued your interest, why not try this free introductory data analytics short course?
 Aside from this post, we’ve also covered the differences between data analysts and data scientists, while our data analyst salary guide will give you an idea of what you can earn as a data analyst.